General Course Requirements

 - One year of English (ENGL 1101 and ENGL 1102)

-Additionally, some schools require courses in Biochemistry, Calculus, Statistics, Psychology, English, and the Humanities.
-Roughly, 42 of the approximately 66 U.S. dental schools also require biochemistry.
+Additionally, some schools require courses in Biochemistry, Microbiology, Physiology, Calculus, Statistics, Psychology, English, and the Humanities.
+(Please note: currently two-thirds of U.S. dental schools require biochemistry).
 Most schools strongly recommend additional hours in upper division biological science from lists usually on their websites.
 It is important to realize that schools may alter their requirements from cycle to cycle.
 Please be mindful of the requirements of the schools you are interested in applying.
 Double-check the schools admission website.
 Students can also reach out to each schools Admissions Counselor’s for answers to specific questions not addressed on the webpage.

 AP Credit & Substitutions

 Most schools have policies regarding advanced placement (AP) credit.
 Some schools restrict the use of such credit in fulfillment of pre-requisite requirements.
 In these cases, schools will often allow students to take additional upper-level courses in the science areas where AP credit was received.
 The policies for each dental school and their admission requirements, generally, can be found in the ADEA Official Guide to Dental Schools.
 However, for the most updated information, please visit the website of each dental school that you wish to apply since the guide is only updated once a year.

 Dental College of Georgia

 According to the ADEA Official Guide to Dental Schools for 2017-2018, the Dental College of Georgia does accept AP credit for both prerequisites and electives.
 However, double check with the schools website for the most up to date information